WebWiz-perer/Chai-Pies.com/README.md

  The course facilitator Marco for his continous support and constructive feedback.

- The tutors for helping whenever there is a brain fog.
+ The tutors for helping whenever there was a brain fog.

  The Code Institute slack community for their quick responses and wealth of knowledge